Skip to content

 CSS class names API

-In addition, the following variant class names are applied and can be used to customise appearance for the different Baseline status levels:
+In addition, the following variant class names are applied and can be used to customize appearance for the different Baseline status levels:

 For example, you could use these to display custom colors only for widely available features: